igorski/binarcular/README.md

 There are three different methods with which you can supply binary data for parsing:

-* _parseFile_ when file data is a reference to a File on the clients machine (async)
+* _parseFile_ when file data is a reference to a File on the clients machine
 * _parseByteArray_ when file data is an Uint8Array
 * _parseBase64_ when file data is a base64 encoded String

-Each of the methods has the same signature:
+Each of the methods is asynchronous (returns a Promise) and has the same signature:

 ```
-parseFn( fileReference, structureDefinition, offset )
+async parseFn( fileReference, structureDefinition, offset )
 ```

 Where: